 9. Make sure Sensor is secure after application.
 Put the cap back on the Sensor Applicator.
-Discard the used Sensor Applicator and Sensor Pack.
-See Disposal.
+Discard the used Sensor Applicator and Sensor Pack according to local regulations.

 Note: Tap Help in the Main Menu to access an in-app tutorial on applying a Sensor.